Smalls1652/NetworkSetupTool/README.md

-# ECU Network Setup too.
+# ECU Network Setup Tool
 This is a personal project to make the BYOD policy at East Carolina University much easier.

 Some notes: